-I do like the fact that this brand’s tag line is nice and straightforward -they want you to know that they use simple recipes for sensitive dogs, their key message that they use whole foods to aid gentle digestion, exactly what you are looking for if your Pug has problems like this.
+I do like the fact that this brand’s tag line is nice and straightforward -they want you to know that they use simple recipes for sensitive dogs, their key message that they use whole foods to aid gentle digestive activity, exactly what you are looking for if your Pug has problems like this.

 The fact that Canidae are independent and family owned since 1996 adds to their charm – USA dog food from a family business.

 2. Merrick Grain Free Real Duck + Sweet Potato Dry Dog Food Recipe

 Merrick manufactures this grain free dry food and states that it is suitable for all life-stages and breeds.
 This brand is appealing due to the fact that it is “home-grown,” made from natural, real whole foods that are sourced from local farmers.

 If your Pug has been suffering from symptoms associated with grain contaminants this may be the dog food for you (ahem, your Pug).